carla-simulator/carla/Docs/build_faq.md

     Recommended hardware to run CARLA.
     </h5></summary>

-  CARLA is a very performance demanding software, at the very minimum it needs for a 4GB GPU or even better, a dedicated GPU capable of running Unreal Engine.
+CARLA is a very performance demanding software.
+At the very minimum it needs for a 4GB GPU or, even better, a dedicated GPU capable of running Unreal Engine.

 Take a look at [Unreal Engine's recommended hardware](https://wiki.unrealengine.com/Recommended_Hardware).
   </details>

 ---